CesarCobos/impractical-projects/README.md

 This code reads some lists with verbs and commons words used, by a structure and a random selection generates the lyrics, then creates and show a TXT file with it.
 If the "lyrics" file exists then it replace the content, if not a new file is created.

 Created with Python 3.10, should work with an older version

+### Rename files with Python
+*Dec/2021*

+Just a little example of a code to replace words or phrases from files (Windows) using Python, it is simple maybe later I could improve it.

+Created with Python 3.10